ajkoop/hugo/content/post/what-is-li3t.md

 ## That sounds magical

 To witness a series of disconnected systems changeover to a customized machine can certainly leave you feeling buzzy.
 It's not magic, but the results feel magical.
-Want to learn more? <a href="https://li3t.com/philosophy">Read about our philosophy</a>.
+Want to learn more?
+[Read about our philosophy](https://li3t.com/philosophy).

 ## Sounds...expensive